AllenSWDB/allenswdb.github.io/databook/background/transgenic-tools.md

 : In cortex, drives expression in corticofugal excitatory neurons in layer 5.

 <b>Nr5a1-Cre</b>
-: In cortex, drives expression in excitatory nerons in layer 6.
+: In cortex, drives expression in excitatory neurons in layer 6.

 <b>Ntsr1-Cre_GN220</b>
 : In cortex, drives expression in a sub-population of excitatory neurons in layer 4.